 Where is Paolo Di Canio now?

-Di Canio left Sunderland and returned to Italy where he was signed up as a pundit for Sky Italia’s coverage of the Premier League.
+He then returned to Italy where he was signed up as a pundit for Sky Italia’s coverage of the Premier League.

 In September 2016 Di Canio was suspended from his punditry role after displaying a tattoo honouring the fascist dictator Benito Mussolini during a live broadcast.